pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Login.md

 When PAM user login accounts are managed by PAM it is natural to consider automated login to PAM using the managed account.
 In essense PAM is just another web application, and automated login to this is doable.

 In PAM the mechanism used for automated login to Web applications is a `TCP/UDP service`.
-With the newer releases of PAM (4.2.3++) it is possible to use the built-in Symantec PAM Web browser and to perform automated login to the PAM application.
+With the newer releases of PAM (4.2.3++) it is possible to use the built-in Symantec PAM browser and to perform automated login to the PAM application.
 Using earlier releases of PAM the mechanism to use the built-in Web browser did not work correctly.

 In the description here the PAM setup is covering two scenarios.
 Both scenarios are using two distinct and different PAM environments, where the PAM user is managed in one environment and used for automated login to the other PAM environment.